 We may underestimate the likelihood of chance meetings due to hidden networks

-Note that once something has been proved, it’s not longer a conspiracy theory.
-As Mick Herron says, “It’s not a theory once it’s proved.
+Note that some events can cease to be a conspiracy theory – as Mick Herron said, “It’s not a theory once it’s proved.
 After that, it’s just a conspiracy” (Slow Horses, p.147)

 “Instead of following an open, clearly understandable line of behaviour, cunning is calculating how other people will react to certain forms of behaviour which are hiding the end game”… “this ability to assess things rapidly and then to act in a way that is not immediately readable/ understandable by the people around us in order to get an advantage that some people will doubtless feel is an unfair advantage” (Tim Parkes, translator of Machiavelli who, incidentally, was always truthful towards his wife)